 Educate your customer – tell them WHY local, foam-free, etc. is better.
-Tell them how/why to compost their blooms.
+Instruct them how/why to compost their blooms.
 Ask them to return the mechanics or vase for a refill/discount/award.
 HELP BUILD THE DEMAND for eco-friendly floristry!
 It is a basic human desire to do good – leverage this – it will likely create customer loyalty!

-Use Jute, hemp or cotton string instead of tape – these are compostable materials!
+Use jute, hemp or cotton string instead of tape – these are compostable materials!

 Use silk, cotton or muslin ribbon instead of polyester.
 Again, these are compostable!